HYCHAIN/guardian-node-software/README.md

 A guardian submit assertions for node keys that they either own or have been approved to submit assertions for.

 Command to run guardian software.
-This is will validate and submit assertions for all node keys that are approved for, or owned by the <guardian-private-key> address.
+This will validate and submit assertions for all node keys that are approved for, or owned by the <guardian-private-key> address.

 ```sh
 ./cli/{your-os}/guardian-cli-{your-os} guardian run <guardian-private-key> --loop-interval-ms 3600000